jarmo/authorize_action/README.md

 end

 class PostsController < ApplicationController
-  # everyone has access to :index
+  # Everyone has access to :index
   def index
     # ...
   end

-  # only post owner has access to :edit
+  # Only post owner has access to :edit
   def edit
     # ...
   end

-  private

-  # authorization_rules method is needed to be defined for each controller
+  # Authorization rules have to be defined for each controller
-  # to specify the actual access rules.
+  # action to specify the actual access rules.
-  def authorization_rules
-    {
+  self.authorization_rules = {
     # Calling Proc object for :index action returns true
     # thus everyone will have access to that action
     index: -> { true },

     # Calling Proc object for :edit action returns true only
     # when Post owner matches current_user
     edit: -> { Post.find(params[:id]).owner == current_user },

     # Calling referenced #admin? method for :destroy action
     # returns true only for administrators
     destroy: -> method(:admin?)
   }
-  end
 end
 ```